 VLDL = triglycerides / 5

-This formula was created by Friedewald and collaborators and allows VLDL to be estimated for triglycerides concentration up to 400 mg/dL (4.5 mmol/L).
+This formula was created by and allows VLDL to be estimated for triglycerides concentration up to 400 mg/dL (4.5 mmol/L).

 If the patient has a higher triglycerides concentration, you should use another equation which accounts for hyperlipidemia.
-It was created by Wilson et al. and is more accurate; however, caution is still advised for TG > 1000 mg/dL (11.29 mmol/L).
+It was created by and is more accurate; however, caution is still advised for TG > 1000 mg/dL (11.29 mmol/L).
 We the formula is presented below:

 VLDL = triglycerides * 0.166